framesurge/perseus/docs/next/en-US/capsules/capsules-vs-components.md

 # Capsules vs. components

 With all this capsules stuff, you might be wondering whether you should be using capsules for everything: here's the short answer, **don't**.
-This page will go through the differences between normal [Sycamore components], which don't integrate with the Perseus state platform, and full-blown capsules.
+This page will go through the differences between normal [Sycamore components](https://sycamore-rs.netlify.app/docs/basics/components), which don't integrate with the Perseus state platform, and full-blown capsules.

 ## View generation